Drone Quick Tips

 Drones & The Law: Where Can You Fly?

-The Federal Aviation Administration (FAA) has recently introduced registration for drones: anyone flying a drone that weighs more than 250g (about 8.8 ounces) has to register with them.
+The Federal Aviation Administration (FAA) has recently introduced registration for drones: anyone flying a drone for fun--and not business--that weighs more than 250g (about 8.8 ounces) has to register with them.
 Most toy drones won't have to be registered, while most video, autonomous and racing drones will be.
-The process costs $5, and can be done through the FAA website.
+The process can be done through the FAA website.
+There is a seperate, and more rigorous, registration system for professional drone users called section 107 that includes a written test.

 Once you have registered, you have to put your registration number on your drone.
 This doesn't have to be anything fancy: I put my registration number on a shipping label under the battery, along with my name and phone number in case my drone gets lost.